By empowering our patient’s with holistic lifestyle choices, we are investing in positive change for our respective communities.

 - Eat fresh and minimize processed foods

 - Eat “super-foods” such as salmon, blueberries, bananas, broccoli, avocado, or dark chocolate (at least 70% cocoa)

 - Use spices and herbs such as oregano, cinnamon, dill, turmeric, curcumin, ginger, or garlic

 The nutrition book Krause’s Food & the Nutrition Care Process24 states that after athletes are injured, the inflammatory stage of healing is affected by foods.
-The authors indicate that a “diet high in trans fats, saturated fats and some omega-6 vegetable oils has been shown to promote inflammation, whereas a diet high in monosaturated fat [such as olive and avocado] and essential omega-3 fats has been shown to be anti-inflammatory.
+The authors indicate that a “diet high in trans fats, saturated fats, and some omega-6 vegetable oils has been shown to promote inflammation, whereas a diet high in monosaturated fat [such as olive and avocado] and essential omega-3 fats have been shown to be anti-inflammatory.
 The authors also state that “It is believed that nightshade plants aggravate the inflammation that causes pain, swelling, and stiffness in the joints of some patients with arthritis.”
 Finally, the authors outline the following principles of the anti-inflammatory diet:

 - Consume colorful vegetables and fruits, and also include anti-inflammatory spices and herbs such as turmeric, garlic, ginger, rosemary, oregano, cocoa, ginger, clove, coriander, cinnamon, nutmeg, black pepper, parsley, sage, dill, and basil.

 - Eat a low glycemic diet.

 - Adjust the quality and quantity of fats to include olive oil, coconut oil, and avocados and decrease excess animal protein and omega-6 fatty acids (such as soybean, corn, safflower, and sunflower oils).
 Also, avoid hydrogenated fats and trans fats.